 Well, I think we just keep providing weapons to the Ukrainians and financial support.

-I mean, what are the odds that happens under Biden?
+What are the odds that happens under Biden?

-That that is the truth, so keep going.
+That is the truth, so keep going.

 Yeah.